caocmai/Next-Chord/README.md

 ### Features
 * Home Screen - Displays major and minor chords as UICollectionview
-* Chord Progression Pattern Screen - Dynamically displays chord progression patterns of key signature as UITableview
+* Chord Progression Pattern Screen - Displays chord progression patterns of key signature as UITableview
 * Sound Playback - Sounds of chords can be heard when tapped in the Chord Progression Pattern Screen
 * Reference Screen - List of chords and key signatures as UITableview
 * New Chord Screen - Dynamically show the next chord based on the selected chord as UICollectionsViews